Goliaten/rebuild-world-scrapper/characters/Akira.md

 - Didn't know how to read or write before meeting alpha[^9]
 - Goes to sleep early. [^10] Knows how to hide himself to go to sleep. [^11]
 - Could have woken up to a robber stealing from him. [^12]
+- Has a conviction to become a hunter so that he can eat safe and delicious meals. [^13]